Working with a digital marketing company in Austin, TX, should involve more than campaigns, dashboards, and vague promises to optimize.

 Ranking for every keyword is not realistic or useful.
 Competitive targets often need better pages, more support, and a clearer reason to be prioritized.

-Start by separating useful work from activity that is not creating movement.
-Some campaigns may need to be paused, some pages may need to convert better, and some channels may need more time before the budget changes.
+Start by separating value from activity.
+Some campaigns may need to be cut, some pages may need to convert better, and some channels may need more time before they can carry less paid support.

 How do we separate marketing activity from progress?